icerpc/icerpc-csharp/src/IceRpc.Compressor/README.md

 IceRpc.Compressor provides an [IceRPC][icerpc] interceptor that allows you to compress the payloads of the requests you send.
 This interceptor can also decompress the payloads of the responses you receive.

-In addition, IceRpc.Compressor provides an IceRPC middleware that allows you to compress the responses you send back.
+In addition, IceRpc.Compressor provides an IceRPC middleware that allows you to compress the payloads of the responses you send back.
 This middleware can also decompress the payloads of the requests you receive.

 [Source code][source] | [Package][package] | [Example][example] | [API reference documentation][api] | [Interceptor documentation][interceptor] | [Middleware documentation][middleware]